hoytpr/Helpful_scripts_and_things/MAUVE_XMFA_reformatting.md

-To get an XMFA file that works in [ClonalFrame](https://github.com/xavierdidelot/ClonalFrameML) by Xavier Didelot, the **original** XMFA output from [MAUVE](http://darlinglab.org/mauve/mauve.html) multiple genome alignment software will not workMAUVE is maintained by Aaron Darling ("koadman") and it's great software for aligning MANY bacterial (or smaller) genomes, and can do large genomes as well.
+To get an XMFA file that works in [ClonalFrame](https://github.com/xavierdidelot/ClonalFrameML) by Xavier Didelot, the **original** XMFA output from [MAUVE](http://darlinglab.org/mauve/mauve.html) multiple genome alignment software will not work.

+MAUVE is maintained by Aaron Darling ("koadman") and it's great software for aligning MANY bacterial (or smaller) genomes, and can do large genomes as well.
 The MAUVE output includes a non-standard formatted XMFA file which is difficult to use for downstream genomic recombination analyses.
 ClonalFrame and [ClonalOrigin](https://github.com/xavierdidelot/ClonalOrigin) are a powerful suite of tools to identify